Layaa29/DevConnect/README.md

-# 🚀 DevConnect - The Premium Developer Portfolio & Collaboration Network
+DevConnect - The Developer Portfolio & Collaboration Network

 DevConnect is a premium, production-ready professional network designed exclusively for software developers.
 Think of it as a combination of GitHub and LinkedIn: developers can build stunning, comprehensive portfolios (showcasing skills, certifications, experience, education, and projects with live demo links), share coding tips, publish media-attached posts, connect with peers, and collaborate via secure, real-time WebSocket chats.